sfu/student-dashboard/docs/api/v1/users.md

 }
 ```

 No validation of the actual bookmark is performed; it is possible to pass a well-formed, but invalid bookmark.
-For example, the following is not a real bookmark, but since it passes the schema test it would be saved.
+For example, the following is not a real stop, route, or destination, but since it passes the schema test it would be saved.

 ```json
 {